A Descriptive and Normative Theory of Human Beliefs in RLHF: Theory: Effects of agent-labeler disagreement

 \subsection{Formal bounds on impact of agent-labeler disagreements}

 We now bound the impact on the expected return of the RLHF-trained policy under agent-labeler disagreements.
-For simplicity, we will first examine a setting where the labeler is asked to provide a preference between trajectories under an agent-labeler disagreement at a single state-action pair.
-We later discuss how this analysis extends to multiple agent-labeler disagreements.
+We work in the tabular, pairwise-comparison setting standard in theoretical analyses of RLHF~\citep{zhu2023principled, wang2023rlhf}, which admits a clean characterization of how belief disagreement translates into performance loss.
+We first examine a setting where the labeler provides a preference under an agent-labeler disagreement at a single state-action pair, and later discuss how this analysis extends to multiple disagreements.

 \begin{theorem} Consider an RLHF setup where a human labeler is provided with a finite number of pairs of single-transition trajectories to label.
 Let $Q^{\pi_{\text{belief}}^*}$ be an optimal agent capability belief (i.e. the normative ideal belief) for generating preferences using belief-based model (Eqn \ref{eqn:beliefBT}) over these pairs of trajectories, and let $\pi_{\text{post}}^*$ be the corresponding post-RLHF policy.
 Let $Q^{\pi_{\text{belief}}}$ be the human labeler's belief with an agent-labeler disagreement of $\delta$ at a state-action pair $(s', a')$ w.r.t. $Q^{\pi_{\text{belief}}^*}$.
 Let the post-RLHF policy trained with preferences given under $Q^{\pi_{\text{belief}}}$ be $\pi_{\text{post}}^\delta$.
 Assume that preferences are noiseless under the belief-based model (i.e. $\alpha \rightarrow \infty$).
 Further assume that the policy is tabular and RLHF produces a deterministic policy that respects all the preferences.
 We then have: